tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 **However**, keep in mind that this data is linked only to the location, and if the block gets broken/changed/exploded/moved/etc., the data will still be on that location unless manually cleared/moved!

-Moreover, since the data is stored inside Chunk, this will increase the chunk's size on the disk.
+Moreover, since the data is stored inside a Chunk, this will increase the chunk's size on the disk.

 ## Extras